conductiveai/catalyst-docs/events.md

 By default, adding your `API_KEY` will automatically send a registration event to Catalyst’s backend so we know you use exists and logged into your application.

+!!! :warning:
-> ⚠️ In order to effectively use the features of Catalyst though, it is important you identify you user using `CatalystSDK.identify()` and identify them using your own internal user ID.
+In order to effectively use the features of Catalyst though, it is important you identify you user using `CatalystSDK.identify()` and identify them using your own internal user ID.
 This will be vital when integrating additional features.
+!!!

 ### Identify